jbpoline/ohbm2014_talk_imaging_genetics/talk.md

 The "Mistakes" argument : an unpopular topic.

-- Ioannidis 2005
 - Anatomy of an Error: in praise for transparency
 - The Left/Right issue
 - The Siemens slice ordering
-- The ADHD 1000 connectome
+- The ADHD 1000 connectome scripts

 The power issue
 ===================

+* Ioannidis 2005
 * Remember what is power
 * What exactly are the issues of low powered studies
 * Tools to compute power